Skip to contents

 Overview

-In this tutorial, we will illustrate how to perform de novo discovery of spatial ecotypes from a single-cell spatial transcriptomics dataset using SpatialEcoTyper.
+In this tutorial, we will illustrate how to perform de novo discovery of spatial ecotypes from a single-cell spatial transcriptomics (ST) dataset using SpatialEcoTyper.

-SpatialEcoTyper requires two input data objects:
+The SpatialEcoTyper requires two input data objects:

 • Gene expression matrix: a numeric matrix with genes as rows and cells as columns.